cfpb/jira-date-plugin/README.md

 # Jira Date Plugin

 **Description**:  This plugin allows current date/time stamping of custom date fields and custom date time fields within Jira workflows.
-On transition of a Jira ticket this plugin is available as a post function.
+On transition of a Jira ticket this plugin is available as a post function within the workflow.

 Other things to include: